-Question: After having send my booking form, could I already book my flights and buy the Japan Rail Pass?
+Question: After having send my booking form, could I already book my flights?

-Answer: Please don´t book your flight before having booked with Holistika, before the minimum quantity of travelling persons is achieved and only after you have got your confirmation/invoice.
+Answer: Please don´t book your flight before the minimum quantity of travelling persons is achieved and only after you have got your confirmation/invoice.

 Question: Does an automatic sending confirmation of a booking form from your homepage mean we have a contract?

 Answer: There often is a big misunderstanding.
 A contract as most know means two correlating declarations of intention, so called offer and acceptance.
 Some people think the advertisement for a trip for a example is the offer and sending the booking form is the acceptance so that this would mean to have a contract.
 From commercial and juridical view it is different.
 The advertisement is not an offer, it is the suggestion to the public to give an offer.
 The booking then is the offer.
 The acceptance, necessary for a valid contract, is the confirmation/invoice send by Holistika to the person that has send the booking form.
 The auto responder is just to confirm successful sending of the booking form.

 Question: Covid seems to be over.
 But any rules for what happens in case of?